taosourcerer/source/README.md

 Our beliefs always have some implications we are not aware of.
 Given more time, absent any new evidence, there are still conclusions we could deduce by thinking alone.
 Our knowledge is connected like a network.
-When you learn about topic X, it should change what you think about other topics which are connected to X.
+When you learn about topic X, it should change what you think about other topics that are connected to X.
 The process of implication propagation is not automatic, it is intentional, and driven by concrete needs to solve problems.
-Source creates a structure which connects all of knowledge.
+Source creates a structure that connects all of knowledge.
 This structure offers a natural traversal of knowledge, a flowing sequence of questions and answers.
 It provides a way to systematically propagate implications.